Preliminary Event Info

 Hear me out.
 I have done shows at other fairgrounds before and always make good money.
 Washtenaw holds a bookswap event here and the parking lot packed when they open.
 It is a 10 minute drive from the original location on regular roads.

-There are several barns available to rent, I think the smallest one would work for us, if we get a lot of interest, we have flexibility to switch to a larger barn.
+There are several barns available to rent, I think the smallest one is the only one available but it’s 3500 square ft.
 To put any fear of this aside there are bathrooms on site and they are not port-a-potties.

 Pros - The parking lot is dirt, but there is plenty of parking and the building itself has a concrete floor.
 You can pull up to unload your supplies, I will be getting volunteers to help.
 The building is climate controlled - April is a toss-up month for weather, so believe me I checked.
 If the weather is good, we an leave the big doors open to let in the sun if its nice, or if it’s windy or cold we can shut them.
 They will set up the tables in the layout we provide - 8 ft tables with chairs.